Jean Rose fonds

 Scope & ContentFonds consists of case files, committee reports and correspondence relating to Rose’s work with Jewish immigrants to Canada in the 1940s and 1950s.
 Also included are a number of commemorative materials including obituaries and tribute articles.
 Collection has been arranged into the following series: Immigration case work (1939–1966); Commemorative materials (1939–1959); Audio testimony (1982).

 Archival HistoryRecords were chiefly maintained by Jean Rose until her death in 1986, after which time they passed to her granddaughter Valerie Rose.
 Valerie Rose added a number of commemorative and tributary records to the collection and donated the records to the VHEC in 2012.
-Two audio cassettes of Jean Rose interviewed by Dr. Robert Krell in 1982 were added to the fonds in 2016; these records were produced by the VHEC.
+Two audio cassettes of Jean Rose interviewed by Dr. Robert Krell in 1982 were added to the fonds in 2016.

 Immediate Source of Acquisition or TransferTextual and photographic records were donated by Valerie Rose: Accession 2012.004